dpet/kaleido.js/README.md

 The animation stops when the div is scrolled off screen or when a different tab is visible in the browser.

 There are no mobile fallbacks so you need to add your own, ie. put an image in the div instead of calling kaleido_start().

+Scrollbars can cause issues with the sizing so adding 'overflow: hidden' to the passed in div can help.